Smaug123/AdventOfCode2021/README.md

 I'm not promising to actually do this; my [main attempt](https://github.com/Smaug123/advent-of-code-2021) is in Rust.

+These solutions are not designed for great speed (I wouldn't be using .NET if they were!).

 # Development tips

 There are pull request checks on this repo, enforcing [Fantomas](https://github.com/fsprojects/fantomas/)-compliant formatting.